ibm-cloud-docs/vpc/about-contract.md

     echo $key
     ```

-4. Optionally, if you want to enable contract expiry, follow the steps mentioned below:
+4. Optionally, if you want to enable contract expiry, follow these steps:
    1. Use the following command to generate a certificate request:
       ```sh
       openssl req -new -key private.pem -passin pass:test1234 -out csr.pem
       ```
+      {: pre}

    2. The command generates the certificate.
-       - Use the following command to generate private key for CA:
+       - Use the following command to generate a private key for CA:
         ```sh
         openssl genrsa -out personal_ca.key 2048
         ```
+        {: pre}

-       - Generate a self-signed CA certificate using the following command:
+       - Generate a self-signed CA certificate by using the following command:
         ```sh
         openssl req -new -x509 -key personal_ca.key -out personal_ca.crt
         ```
+        {: pre}

-       - The following command signs CSR with self signed CA certificate along with number of days for the certificate to be valid.
+       - The following command signs CSR with self-signed CA certificate along with number of days for the certificate to be valid.
 The end date of the generated certificate is the contract expiry date:
         ```sh
         openssl x509 -req -in csr.pem -CA personal_ca.crt -CAkey personal_ca.key -CAcreateserial -out certificate.pem -days 365
         ```
+        {: pre}

    3. The following command is an example to get the certificate:
         ```sh
         certificate=$(awk -vRS="\n" -vORS="\\\n" '1' certificate.pem)
         echo ${certificate%\\n}
         ```
+        {: pre}

    4. Optionally, use the following command as an example to get the certificate in Base64 format:
       ```sh
       certificate=$(cat certificate.pem | base64 -w 0)
       echo $certificate
       ```

 5. Create the `env.yaml` file.
-The following is an example:
+See the following example:
    1. If `signingkey` is a public key:
       ```yaml
       env: |